mccright/rrl/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/4387263/exhalation
 By [Ted Chiang](https://en.wikipedia.org/wiki/Ted_Chiang)  (1967 – )

 Reading Notes: This is a collection of nine short stories.
+I started listening, but the story and/or the narration was not for me at the time and I returned the book.
+Maybe I'll try it again later.
 See the [Wikipedia summary](https://en.wikipedia.org/wiki/Exhalation:_Stories) for more detail.

 Wikipedia Summary: https://en.wikipedia.org/wiki/Exhalation:_Stories

 </details>